linuxdeepin/deepin-manual/README.md

 Nodejs >= 0.10 is needed; iojs should work too.

-Note that because of the node/nodejs name conflict on debian-based distros, it's recommended to use run `make all` instead of to run `npm install` to install dependencies.
+Note that because of the node/nodejs name conflict on debian-based distros, it's recommended to use run `make dist` instead of to run `npm install` to install dependencies.

 ### Dependency handling